NicklasXYZ/Docker-NGINX-Certbot-ModSecurity/README.md

 ## Prerequisites & Usage

 - Git
-- Python 3 along with the pip package manager to automatically install all Python dependencies
+- **Python 3.8** along with the pip package manager to automatically install all Python dependencies
 - Docker & Docker Compose